datanav/docs/technical/powerofficego-tripletex.rst

 ----------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customer and a Tripletex Department must be established.

-A new Tripletex Department will be created from a Powerofficego Customer if it is connected to a Powerofficego Employee that is synchronized into Tripletex.
+A new Tripletex Department will be created from a Powerofficego Customer if it is connected to a Powerofficego Employee, or Employees that is synchronized into Tripletex.

 Once a link between a Powerofficego Customer and a Tripletex Department is established, it will keep in sync between the two systems, regardless of where it is edited.